bazelbuild/bazelisk/README.md

 ## FAQ

 ### Where does Bazelisk store the downloaded versions of Bazel?
-It creates a directory called ".bazelisk" inside your home directory and will store them there.
+It creates a directory called "bazelisk" inside your [user cache directory](https://golang.org/pkg/os/#UserCacheDir) and will store them there.
 Feel free to delete this directory at any time, as it can be regenerated automatically when required.